 Growing Together is an informal discussion group which meets fortnightly on

 Our aim is to explore the Christian faith and relate it to topical issues.
-Meetings are led by members of the group, and everyone has the chance to share their thoughts.
+Meetings are led by members of the group, and everyone has the chance to talk about their thoughts and ideas.

 Anyone is welcome to come to a meeting; please contact Philip Jones (01725 512204) for details of venue and discussion topics, or for any further information.